RednibCoding/NonoGL/README.md

   Read a pixel from the given pixmap.

 - **`void nnUpdatePixmap(nnPixmap *buffer)`**
   Update pixels that have changed in the given Pixmap.
+Only updates pixels that have actually changed.

 - **`void nnDrawPixmap(nnPixmap *buffer, int x, int y)`** Draws the Pixmap to the screen at the given coordinates.